 Sometimes nerve signals to a dog’s hind legs become partly scrambled due to compression from a neighboring structure.
 For example, a herniated disc can press against nerve tissue until the nerve tissue cannot conduct signals normally.
 Unusually long-bodied dogs who carry their bodies low to the ground, such as Basset Hounds and Dachshunds, often suffer from vertebral problems of this nature.
 A musculoskeletal problem may also create pain or numbness in the legs, making your dog less willing or able to walk.

 The nerves that control a dog’s hind leg function and sensation can occasionally develop diseases and dysfunctions of their own.
 One such disease, canine degenerative myelopathy, affects many breeds but occurs most frequently in Boxers, German Shepherd Dogs, Cardigan Welsh Corgis and Rhodesian Ridgebacks.
 The nerve sheath that insulates the spinal cord’s nerve cells deteriorates, resulting in loss of nerve function.
 (A similar development in humans takes the form of amyotrophic lateral sclerosis, or ALS.)
-Dogs with this condition may stand with their hind legs close together and their feet at unusual angles.
+Dogs with this condition may display signs of tremors in their hind legs, or stand with their hind legs close together and their feet at unusual angles.

 A dog can often adapt surprisingly quickly and easily to the loss of a hind limb, learning how to walk and balance himself with his other three limbs.
 In some cases, however, the remaining hind leg may suffer from a painful degenerative disease or other condition that makes mobility impossible.
 A serious injury might even require the amputation of both hind legs, leaving the dog with no way of supporting the rear half of his body.